JdejesusIsaac/TriviaStreamNft/README.md

 Goal is to let streamers create personalized quizzes based off of their content .

-Streamer upload snippet stream, user watches stream.
+livePeer Streamer uploads snippet stream, user watches stream.
 Streamer creates quiz on the front end. user inputs correct value then mints Nft.